 “This funding made the UCLA FNP program one of the strongest in the nation,” said Lewis.
 “It provided us with the opportunity to think about what would strengthen the theory and clinical components and then implement those elements”.

-In 2014, the California Endowment provided additional funding for FNPs to work in three of their 14 Health Communities.
-Known as the “Song Brown Special program,” the school received funding to support students who choose to work in clinics caring for the poorest and underserved where some students continue to work upon graduation.
+Since 2014, the California Endowment provided additional funding for FNPs to work in three of their 14 Health Communities.
+Known as the “Song Brown Special program,” the school receives funding to support students who choose to work in clinics caring for the poorest and underserved where some students continue to work upon graduation.

 Overview and Population Interest

-The Family Nurse Practitioner (FNP) is a Registered Nurse educated at the Master's level as a nurse practitioner.
+The Family Nurse Practitioner (FNP) is a registered nurse educated at the Master's level as an Advanced Practice Registered Nurse.
 The focus of care for the FNP is children and adults of all ages, in the context of the family unit.
 The FNP is educated to provide high quality, continual and comprehensive wellness and illness care to children and adults by providing preventive health services, patient education, disease management and illness prevention.

 Family Nurse Practitioner Role and Preparation